Neem House Kenya

 Imported foods are quite expensive, however local fruit and vegetables are excellent quality and good value.

-The local markets are very interesting - the range of produce is immense and the people very friendly and welcoming.
+The local markets are very interesting - the range of produce is immense

 The butchery at the Italian supermarket is excellent if you tire from fresh seafood!